rohitr02/Intro-Real-Analysis-Solutions/README.md

 Self-study for [Math 311: Introduction to Real Analysis 1](https://www.math.rutgers.edu/academics/undergraduate/courses/955-01-640-311-introduction-to-real-analysis-i).

-The specific problems completed are listed in the respective "Chapter X Problems" folder along with the LaTeX files.
+The specific problems solved are listed in the respective "Chapter X Problems" folder along with the LaTeX files.

 To just see the output pdfs, go to the ["Only Solutions"](https://github.com/rohitr02/Intro-Real-Analysis-Solutions/tree/main/Only%20Solutions) folder.